Saturday, September 18, 2010

 Conclusion

-See what happens when only half a sentence is quoted?
-Luther exhorts his readers to beware of sin, but to guard against negating God's promises by seeking to be justified by works.
+If this is the context, Luther exhorts his readers to beware of sin, but to guard against negating God's promises by seeking to be justified by works.
 If one embraces Christ by faith (a saving faith), Luther concludes, " Then all good works will come of themselves."
 Indeed, in context one should guard against good works as a means of justification.
 For Luther, good works have their place and value.
-Had Luther Exposing the Myth quoted the entire sentence, such a blatant misrepresentation of a historical document could have been avoided.